Sweet Recipe: Fried Carnival Pastries

 1 egg yolk

-Let’s start with the dough – Sift the flour with baking powder, add eggs, sugar, softened butter, anisette liqueur and the orange zest.
-Knead the ingredients until you get a smooth dough and let rest for about 30 minutes.
-Divide the dough into two parts.
+1. Let’s start with the dough – Sift the flour with baking powder, add eggs, sugar, softened butter, anisette liqueur and the orange zest.
+Knead the ingredients until you get a smooth dough;

-For “Sweet ravioli” – Roll out the dough until you get a wide rectangle and cut long strips.
-Place some jam in tiny heaps, fold the strip onto the longer edge to seal the ravioli and cut them out with the pastry wheel.
+5. For “Sweet ravioli” – Roll out the other part of dough, until you get a wide rectangle and cut long strips.
+Place some jam in tiny heaps, fold the strip onto the longer edge to seal the ravioli, and cut them out with the pastry wheel.

-Frying – Heat a generous amount of peanut oil into a high pot, fry the “chiacchiere” until they turn into a golden color.
+5. Frying – Heat a generous amount of (peanut) oil into a high pot, fry the “chiacchiere” until they turn into a crunchy golden color.

-Drain them from extra oil on a kitchen towel (or paper towel) and let cool.
-Dust with powdered sugar and serve.
+7. Dust them with powder sugar and serve.
 (Mine were served with a mascarpone cream).

 Photo gallery: